 In the modern world, no organization can maximize its production and maintain a competitive edge without using systems.
 For any system to operate optimally, it must be maintained and configured appropriately, and this is where the role of a systems administrator comes in hardly.

 IT System administrators or sysadmins ensure that a company’s client computers and servers remain secure and perform well.
 Thus, the most appropriate candidate for this role should be skilled and show a clear understanding of the technical feats needed to keep systems running smoothly.

-But how do find the right candidate from among a multitude of applicants?
+But how do you find the right candidate among a multitude of applicants?
 It is all about asking the right questions and getting them answered correctly.
-Here are the top 20 system administrator interview questions and answers to help you get the most appropriate individual.
+Here are the top 20 IT system administrator interview questions and answers to help you get the most appropriate individual.

 1. Describe your Daily Routine as a Systems Administrator?

 The interviewer seeks to assess your familiarity with what a sysadmin does daily

 Tip #1: Describe what a sysadmin is involved in on a typical day

 Tip #2: Demonstrate that you are well aware of your responsibilities

 As a sysadmin, my responsibilities include performing software installations and updates, creating user accounts, and providing system access control.
 Other duties include reviewing system logs, allocating storage to resources, optimizing and monitoring computer systems, creating backups, and ensuring data recovery measures are in place.

 2. What Qualities Should A System Administrator Possess?